“This post may contain affiliate links. Please read my disclosure for more info.

 - Do they clearly explain what was done?

-Some shops may even offer you a ride home when you drop your car.
+Some auto repair shops may even offer you a ride home when you drop off your car.

-Some of the jobs we’re used to paying for can be DIY’d for a lot less money.
+Some of the auto repair or maintenance tasks we’re used to paying for can be DIY’d for a lot less money.
 The issue though, is deciding whether we’re capable of DIY’ing it correctly, in a reasonable time.

 Things like changing wiper blades, bulbs, fuses, filters, or checking fluids, can almost always be done at home.
 And some things that might seem advanced, may not be as tough as you think, and only require a few basic hand tools.